 Costs can be classified in several ways: indirect vs. direct, fixed vs. variable, etc. Variable costs are those that change depending on how much we sell; fixed costs will be there whether we sell or not.
 For example, imagine a startup that sells Internet services to customers around the world.
 Development team salaries are fixed costs, we have to pay them no matter our sales.
 And the size of the development team does not vary if we sale more or less.
 On the other hand, the space used in cloud servers for each customer will be variable, since we will require more space (and therefore will have to pay for it) if we have a new customer (a new sale).

 In the case of tangible products, it is even easier to differentiate fixed and variable costs.
-If we sell sandwiches, the facilities is a fixed cost, and the bread is a variable cost.
+If we sell sandwiches, the facility is a fixed cost, and the bread is a variable cost.

 Cost of selling = fixed costs + variable costs